Robert Sparrow Smythe: 1890–99: Deep thought and high art

 The 1890s continued Smythe's association with Rev. Clark, and a re-engagement with musical clients but of a higher order: opera singers Charles Santley and Janet Patey, organist William Thomas Best, Charles Hallé, Wilhelmina Neruda-Norman (Wilma Neruda) and Marion Burton and Horace Poussard all filled the calendars of 1890 and 1891.
 By this time Smythe was aided by his son Carlyle in the running of what was now the "Smythe Agency."
-In 1892 Henry Moreton Stanley toured, and later Max O'Rell, the French humorist.
+In 1892 Henry Morton Stanley toured, and later Max O'Rell, the French humorist.
 In 1894 after taking a year off for travel, Smythe toured with the Rev. Thomas De Witt Talmage, the very animated American preacher.
-The violinist Camilla Urso soon charmed Australian audiences under Smythe's imprint, and 1895 saw Smythe take on three principle platform speakers: music historian Rev. Hugh Reginald Haweis, war correspondent Frederic Villiers and Mark Twain, after Twain had accepted Smythe's invitation to tour the world in 1895.
+The violinist Camilla Urso toured Australia under contract to Smythe, and in 1895 Smythe handle tours of three platform speakers: music historian Rev. Hugh Reginald Haweis, war correspondent Frederic Villiers and Mark Twain, who had accepted Smythe's invitation to tour the world.
 Twain became the "Lion" of Smythe's career; part of Twain's tour was managed by Smythe's son Carlyle.

-1896 had yet another man of the cloth, Rev. Haskett Smith, popular raconteur and tour guide of the Holy Land, make his mark.
-Harry Furniss, the much loved illustrator and lecturer, toured under contract to Smythe in 1897 and in 1898, Gilbert & Sullivan star Durward Lely did likewise.
+In 1896, the raconteur and tour guide of the Holy Land Rev. Haskett Smith was popular, Harry Furniss, the illustrator and lecturer, toured under contract to Smythe in 1897, as in 1898 did Gilbert & Sullivan star Durward Lely.